EN-IH-WDPT-JUN21/Ben_The_Warrior-DataLayer-homework-3/README.md

 * OPEN (if the client has not yet decided whether or not to accept the quote)
 * CLOSED_WON (if the client accepted the quote)
 * CLOSED_LOST (if the client did not accept the quote)

+### SalesRep

+A salesrep or sales representative is the person responsible for negotiating with the client and managing the sales process, either on the lead phase or on the opportunity one.

 ### Account